ISFJ Strengths and Weaknesses

 The ISFJ person tends to create their own picture of what the world looks like and do not like others intruding in this space.
 Their opinion is that any external influence in this regard is likely to hurt them and so they shut themselves in.
 If this goes to an extreme level, they will find that the only people around them will be the friends and family who know not to disturb this balance.

-Making the most of ISFJ qualities
+Making the most in terms of ISFJ Strengths and Weaknesses

 The ISFJ needs to recognize that their view of things or perfectly created world will not crumble if they allow other views to come in.
 When they allow new perspectives, they will be able to get a better picture of their life.
 They need to learn to not disregard other people’s opinions and slowly let them express themselves.